dmx-systems/dmx-documentation/docs/user.rst

     Figure 2: Click on the icon of the item to **reveal without focussing** the item.

 .. note:: Items that show a blue line at the right side are already part of the map so clicking them will bring them into "focus".
 Clicking an item without a blue line will add it to the selected map.
-So, clicking on a related item either "focuses" or "adds" it to a selected topicmap.
+So, clicking on a related item either "focuses" or "adds" it to a selected Topicmap.

 .. _user-detail-panel-the-meta-tab: